mobify/stencil-progress-bar/README.md

 Name | Type | Description
 -----|------|------------
-label | string | Sets the initial label for the progress bar state | one of ['inprogress', 'success', 'failure'] | Sets the initial state for the progress bar useSpinner | boolean | If `true`, uses the radial form of the progress bar instead of the standard form
+value | number within [0, 1] | Sets the initial value for the progress bar label | string | Sets the initial label for the progress bar state | one of ['inprogress', 'success', 'failure'] | Sets the initial state for the progress bar useSpinner | boolean | If `true`, uses the radial form of the progress bar instead of the standard form